 For ControHeat® jackets, CSI recommends its Grade-1 ControHeat® Thermal Compound.
 Grade-1 is a hardening, water soluble compound composed of silica compounds and graphite.
 The silica binder causes the compound to become rigid as it dries.
-Once dried, it vigorously adheres to applied surfaces.
 Its maximum service temperature is 750°F. The consistency of Grade-1 from freshly opened containers is like a thick paste.
 It is workable at temperatures above freezing and should be stored above 32°F. Grade-1 has a 1-2 year shelf life and is provided in one-gallon containers.
 Special grades of the material are available for higher temperature service.

 Material Safety Data Sheets are available for CSI’s heat transfer compound: